#MuellerTime Trends On Twitter After Robert Mueller Finally Agrees To Testify In Open Session On July 17

-The hashtag #MuellerTime suddenly trended on Twitter Tuesday evening, shortly after Hours Judiciary Committee Chair Jerrold Nadler announced via his own Twitter account that former Russia investigation special counsel Robert Mueller will testify about his findings to Congress in an open, public session on July 17.
-Nadler said in his announcement that the 74-year-old Mueller agreed to testify after the House issued a subpoena on Tuesday for his appearance before Congress.
+The hashtag #MuellerTime suddenly trended on Twitter Tuesday evening, shortly after House Judiciary Committee Chair Jerrold Nadler announced, via his own Twitter account, that former Russia investigation special counsel Robert Mueller will testify about his findings to Congress in an open, public session on July 17.
+Nadler said in his announcement that the 74-year-old Mueller agreed to testify after the House issued a subpoena, on Tuesday, for his appearance before Congress.

 “We look forward to having Mr. Mueller testify, as do all Americans,” Nadler said in his announcement.